-To ensure that all students are emotionally and physically present and integrated into the program, restrictions will be placed on cell phone and internet usage.
 Cell phones and internet-enabled devices brought to ADF will be collected at the beginning of the program and are only distributed to students during phone home times or to support the classroom learning experience.
 ADF is not liable for loss or damage to cell phones collected by ADF staff.